richardwillars/devlator-driver-lifx/README.md

 #devlator-driver-lifx

-Allows the Homebox platform to control Lifx devices on your local network.
+Allows the Devlator platform to control Lifx devices on your local network.

 ## Requirements